al-caveman/cavemancms/content_raw/occam/article.md

   be more likely to invest in _good_ very long-term projects that non-believers won' --- for more info [godoptiscope:read this].

+* I can pull more, but I got tired.
+So let's stop here.

-On the other hand, I don't know any case general statistics that show that believe in the Abrahamic God is harmful.
+On the other hand, I don't know any general statistics that show that believe in the Abrahamic God is harmful.
 You might be thinking of ISIS, or religious wars.
 But I have two points for you: